The Fair Jobs Code

 Decisions of the Fair Jobs Code Unit may be reviewed.

-• applying for significant business expansion grants with a value of $500,000 or more (exclusive of GST), where the key milestones under the grant agreement specify that the business will deliver new jobs.
+- applying for significant business expansion grants with a value of $500,000 or more (exclusive of GST), and where the key milestones under the grant agreement specifies that the business will direct the funding towards direct employment costs of the business and will, as a result of the funding increase the number of employees engaged by the business (significant business expansion grants).

 People eligible to make a complaint include: